Akshaya0804/AKSHAYA/README.md

 ## 🚀 About Me

-Motivated and detail-oriented commerce graduate passionate about transforming raw data into clear, actionable insights.
-I bring hands-on experience in auditing, data analysis, and data visualization.
-My academic background and practical exposure have fueled my drive to contribute to business decision-making and digital transformation initiatives.
+Commerce graduate specializing in Information Systems & Management, passionate about turning data into actionable insights, Skilled in Python, Excel.with hands-on experience in auditing, data analysis, and reporting.
 ---

 ## 💼 Experience